Skip to content

 Natural Choice with Alabaster Trim

-However!
-If you want something softer and monochromatic, then this may suit you.
+I still do love a good contrast, and a nice crisp trim white.
+That being said: If you want something softer and monochromatic, then Alabaster trim may suit you.

-By painting the trim in Alabaster or even in Natural Choice itself, the color on the walls will look much more white.
-If you want to bring out the tan tones, paint your trim a brighter white.
+By painting the trim in Alabaster or even in Natural Choice itself, the color on your walls will look much more white.
+If you want to bring out the creamier tones, consider painting your trim a brighter white.

-I personally think something like Snowbound would also be a good choice.
+I personally think something like Snowbound would also be a good choice with off white walls like Natural Choice.
 It’s a little bit lighter and more neutral, but it’s not a cool or super bright white.

 Natural Choice or Alabaster Accent Wall